tsoj/Nalwald/README.md

 During the development of Nalwald I also introduced some methods that I believe are novelties in the chess programming space:
-- *King contextual PSTs* are piece square tables that are different depending on where our own king and the enemy king are located.
 - *Pawn contextual PSTs* are piece square tables that are different depending on where a pawn is.
 They are added together for all pawns.
 - *Futility reductions* are an improvement to futility pruning.
 Here not only are moves